 For instance, by posting a testimonial, they are publicly revealing that they have had mental health treatment.
 "No big deal," they might think.
 However, they may not have considered ways that such information could affect how they are perceived by future employers, dating partners, and others who Google their name.
 This is just one of the reasons that it is ethically prudent to avoid asking current or past clients for testimonials or ratings.

-On the other hand, it is ethically permissible to ask for testimonials from people who are not clients or patients: referral sources, non-clinical workshop participants or readers of your books and other materials.
+On the other hand, it is ethically permissible to ask for testimonials from people who are not clients or patients: referral sources, colleagues, or readers of your books and other materials.
 Thus, it does not violate ethics if you ask a physician or attorney who has received positive feedback about you, to write a supportive blurb.
-Similarly, it does not violate ethics if you request a written or video testimonial from someone who attended your talk or workshop.
+Similarly, it does not violate ethics if you request a written or video testimonial from a colleague who is familiar with your work.

 4. Myth: It is unethical to approach businesses and organizations, offering my services